-The Rope Wrench itself is incomplete without a hitch cord for the pruski’s hitch, a hitch tending pulley, 12″ stiff tether and a locking carabiner.
+The Rope Wrench itself is incomplete without a recommended eye & eye hitch cord, a hitch tending pulley, 12″ stiff tether and a locking carabiner.
 The Rope Wrench itself is positioned on one end of tether, above the hitch knot, creating a bend in the climbing line.
-A hand spliced or sewn spliced Eye and Eye Prusik Cord connects the to the pulley and carabiner, creating an effect that is similar to a DdRT climbing system, but with the benefits of an SRT system.
-A tending device is also needed on ascent and usually attaches from the tether to either a chest harness, or an over-the-shoulder lanyard.
+A hand spliced or sewn spliced eye & Eye prusik cord connects the to the pulley and carabiner, creating an effect that is similar to a DdRT climbing system, but with the benefits of an SRT system.
+The Rope Wrench’s effect places a bend in the rope, which reduces tension on the hitch knot, similar to DdRT, making it less likely to bind.
+A tending device, connects the tether to the climber’s chest harness, neck loop, or an over the shoulder lanyard.

 The Rope Wrench has the distinction of being the only multicender that’s for SRT climbing, only.
 However, the Rope Wrench and tether are mid-line attachable.
 When changing from SRT to DdRT, one would remove just the Rope Wrench‘s slic pin and detach the tether, while leaving the hitch tending pulley and prusic hitch in place.
 Just be careful not to drop the slic pin from the Rope Wrench, while up in a tree.

-Installing the hitch cord on a Hitch Hiker is a bit more tedious than other devices, but the friction and stopper knots are simple to learn and once the friction knot is properly dialed in, it’s an efficient, compact, rugged and economical multicender.
+Installing the hitch cord on any Hitch Hiker is a bit more tedious than other devices, but tying stopper knots on the ends of the friction cord is simple to learn and once the friction hitch is dialed in, sit-back is minimal and the hitch performs to the satisfaction of a growing number of tree climbers.
+It’s a very efficient, compact, rugged, reliable and economical multicender.

 Both the Hitch Hiker and the Rope Wrench are mid-line attachable.
 Because prusik cords are economical, easily available and rope-friendly, both of these devices are very popular multicending contenders for hitch knot users.
-They both require some getting used to, in terms of getting the prusic cord’s hitch knot properly tied, dressed and set.
+They can take some getting used to, in terms of getting your preferred cord and hitch knot properly tied, dressed and set.
 The Hitch Hiker is the least expensive to own and operate, compared to other multicenders and it’s built like a tank.

 As shown in the above video, Climbing Innovations is now selling a variation of the Rope Tek Hitch Hiker 2, using a Tree Quickie, in place of the original steel carabiner.
 The Hitch Hiker X no longer has riveted bumps on it’s sides, leaving smooth surfaces on both sides for the Tree Quickie to move more freely.
-For this reason, I found it impractical to use the Tree Quickie in place of the carabiner on my Hitch Hiker 2.
-However, I’ve tried using a piece of rubber tubing on the friction knot and it works beautifully.
+For this reason, I found it impractical to use the Tree Quickie in place of the carabiner on my Hitch Hiker 2, at least without using the plastic tending holster.
+I’ve also tried using a piece of rubber (BigShot) tubing on the friction knot and it works beautifully.

 The Unicender is a compact, fully self-contained and mid-line attachable ascending and descending device.
 It works well on both SRT and DdRT climbing systems.
 There’s a slight transitional bump or jerkiness that happens when transitioning to and from ascent to decent, but getting used to that is easy.
 Wrapping the rope around the Unicender on descent is strongly advised, rather than pinching the two outside arms together with your hand and holding on for dear life.
 The later option is dangerous under any condition and should be avoided.